Merge Rules

 Delete

-Extensive Merge Rules are available in our Premium Edition.
-If you don't have a Premium subscription, feel free to apply for a trial.
+The full set of Merge Rules as described below is available in our Premium and PDM editions.
+If you don't have a Premium or PDM subscription, feel free to apply for a trial.

-When merging records within an object, Duplicate Check calls upon the Merge Rules to pick a master record and to determine what fields should be stored in that master record.
-The Merge Rules also determine what fields are pre-selected on the manual merge page, and the rules are executed when executing an automated merge.
-Learn how to configure the Merge Rules in this article.
+When merging records within an object, Duplicate Check calls upon the Merge Rules to pick a master record, and to determine which field values should be stored in that master record.
+The Merge Rules also determine which master record and fields are pre-selected on the manual merge page, and the rules are used when executing an automated merge.

 Field Groups

-Duplicate Check allows you to group fields, after which you can assign the group a single merge rule.
-As a result, the fields in a group are always kept together in a merge.
+Duplicate Check lets you group fields, after which you can assign the group a single field rule.
+This way the field values in a group are always taken from the same record, and kept together in a merge.
 So, for example, group the "email" and "email bounced reason" and make sure they always stay together.
 Or, decide to group a custom address field-set, which is then kept together always, even if one of the fields in the group is empty.

 Let blank fields be potential winners

-If set to false, and a merge rule initially points to an empty field, the rule is re-applied to decide which field value from the remaining records is best suited to be used in the master record.
+If disabled, and a merge rule initially points to an empty field, the rule is re-applied to decide which field value from the remaining records is best suited to be used in the master record.

 Note that partially-filled addresses (e.g. addresses with a city and zip code filled in but no street) are considered to be not empty.